isc-projects/bind9/bin/dig/dig.rst

 .. option:: +tcp, +notcp

    This option indicates whether to use TCP when querying name servers.
 The default behavior is to use UDP unless a type ``any`` or ``ixfr=N`` query is requested, in which case the default is TCP.
 AXFR queries always use TCP.
+To prevent retry over TCP when TC=1 is returned from a UDP query, use ``+ignore``.

 .. option:: +timeout=T